hepapi/knowledge-hub/docs/k8s-engine/rke2-installation-ansible.md

     workers
     ```

+    Host names (ex: master-01) can be changed, however they must be lowercase.

     Save and quit by pressing Esc, then :wq!

 1. Create playbook.yaml file in `~/.ansible` (check previous step for help with vi)